nuxt/docs/en/guide/directory-structure.md

 ### The Layouts Directory

-The `layouts` directory contains your Application Layouts.

-_This directory cannot be renamed._
+The `layouts` directory includes your application layouts.
+Layouts are used to change the look and feel of your page (for example by including a sidebar).

 [More documentation about Layouts integration](/guide/views#layouts)

+_This directory cannot be renamed without extra configuration._

 ### The Middleware Directory